pavel-mironchik/fastai/README.md

 - The agent opens `plan.md`, skips any steps already marked `[x]`, and executes each remaining `[ ]` item in order.
 - After completing a step it toggles the checkbox, saves `plan.md`, and tracks modified files.
-- When all steps are done it reviews the changed files, discovers and runs the appropriate test command, and appends a management-ready section titled `## Manager Report` summarizing the business impact.
+- When all steps are done it discovers and runs the appropriate test command, reviews every touched path, records those files inside the plan's `## Created & Modified Files` section, and appends a management-ready section titled `## Manager Report` summarizing the business impact.
 - **Gemini CLI invocation:** `/fastai-execute-plan .fastai/features/005_payments/plan.md` (plain path argument).
 You can also run `/fastai-execute-plan` without arguments; it will open the most recent plan or ask you for one if none exist.
 - **GPT Codex invocation:** `/fastai-execute-plan PLAN_PATH=.fastai/features/005_payments/plan.md`.
 As with Gemini, omitting the argument makes the command search for the latest plan and prompt you only when it can’t find one.